DETAILED ACTION

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to employ the teaching as taught by Kou in combination with Leobandung due to above reason.

-Re claim 13, in combination cited above, Leobandung teaches, Fig. 3, wherein the lower insulating film (20) comprises a mesa portion (e.g., protrusion) having a thickness that is greater than those of other portions of the lower insulating film (20), wherein a trench (22) is arranged in an upper surface of the lower insulating film (20), the trench (22) being recessed toward a lower surface of the lower insulating film (20), and wherein the first surface of the lower insulating film (20) comprises the upper surface of the lower insulating film (20), the at least one second surface of the lower insulating film (20) comprises a sidewall of the mesa portion (e.g., protrusion) and an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, the at least one air gap (337-2) comprises a first air gap (left 337-2) adjacent to the sidewall of the mesa portion (defined by 331) in the first horizontal direction or the second horizontal direction and a second air gap (right 337-2) adjacent to the inner sidewall of the trench in the second horizontal direction.
+Re claim 13, in combination cited above, Leobandung teaches, Fig. 3, wherein a portion of the lower insulating film (20) comprises a mesa (e.g., protrusion) having a thickness that is greater than thicknesses of other portions of the lower insulating film (20), wherein a trench (22) is arranged in an upper surface of the lower insulating film (20), the trench (22) being recessed toward a lower surface of the lower insulating film (20), and wherein the first surface of the lower insulating film (20) comprises the upper surface of the lower insulating film (20), the at least one second surface of the lower insulating film (20) comprises a sidewall of the mesa (e.g., protrusion) and an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, the at least one air gap (337-2) comprises a first air gap (left 337-2) adjacent to the sidewall of the mesa (defined by 331) in the first horizontal direction or the second horizontal direction and a second air gap (right 337-2) adjacent to the inner sidewall of the trench in the second horizontal direction.

 Re claim 14, in combination cited above, Leobandung teaches, Fig. 3, wherein a trench (22) is arranged in an upper surface of the lower insulating film (20), the trench (22) being recessed toward a lower surface of the lower insulating film (20), and wherein the first surface of the lower insulating film (20) comprises the upper surface of the lower insulating film (20), the at least one second surface of the lower insulating film (20) comprises an inner sidewall of the trench (22), and Kou teaches, Fig. 4B, the at least one air gap comprises an air gap (337-2) adjacent to the inner sidewall of the trench (defined by 31) in the second horizontal direction.

-Re claim 15, Leobandung teaches, Fig. 10, [0033, 0037, 0044], wherein the at least one capacitor comprises a metal-insulator-metal (MIM) capacitor (MIM capacitor) comprising a plurality of electrode plates (30P, 50P, 70) that are sequentially stacked on the lower insulating film (20), wherein the plurality of electrode plates comprise: a lower electrode plate (30P); an upper electrode plate (70); and at least one intermediate electrode plate (50P) between the lower electrode plate (30P) and the upper electrode plate (70), and wherein the MIM capacitor further comprises a plurality of dielectric films (40, 60) each arranged between electrode plates (30P, 50P, 70) adjacent to each other from among the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P), such that the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P) are spaced apart from each other.
+Re claim 15, Leobandung teaches, Fig. 10, [0033, 0037, 0044], wherein the at least one capacitor comprises a metal-insulator-metal (MIM) capacitor (MIM capacitor) comprising a plurality of electrode plates (30P, 50P, 70) that are sequentially stacked on the lower insulating film (20), wherein the plurality of electrode plates comprise: a lower electrode plate (30P); the upper electrode plate (70); and at least one intermediate electrode plate (50P) between the lower electrode plate (30P) and the upper electrode plate (70), and wherein the MIM capacitor further comprises a plurality of dielectric films (40, 60) each arranged between electrode plates (30P, 50P, 70) adjacent to each other from among the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P), such that the lower electrode plate (30P), the upper electrode plate (70), and the at least one intermediate electrode plate (50P) are spaced apart from each other.

-Re claim 16, Leobandung teaches, Fig. 13, [0047-0048], wherein the at least one capacitor comprises: a lower electrode plate (90); an upper electrode plate (98); an intermediate electrode plate (94) between the lower electrode plate and the upper electrode plate; and a plurality of dielectric films (92, 96) each arranged between electrode plates (90, 94, 98) adjacent to each other from among the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94), such that the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94) are spaced apart from each other, wherein the first via contact (left 86) is in contact with the lower electrode plate (90) and the upper electrode plate (98) and is spaced apart from the intermediate electrode plate (94), and wherein the second via contact (right 86) is in contact with the intermediate electrode plate (94) and is spaced apart from the lower electrode plate (90) and the upper electrode plate (98).
+Re claim 16, Leobandung teaches, Fig. 13, [0047-0048], wherein the at least one capacitor comprises: a lower electrode plate (90); the upper electrode plate (98); an intermediate electrode plate (94) between the lower electrode plate and the upper electrode plate; and a plurality of dielectric films (92, 96) each arranged between electrode plates (90, 94, 98) adjacent to each other from among the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94), such that the lower electrode plate (90), the upper electrode plate (98), and the intermediate electrode plate (94) are spaced apart from each other, wherein the first via contact (left 86) is in contact with the lower electrode plate (90) and the upper electrode plate (98) and is spaced apart from the intermediate electrode plate (94), and wherein the second via contact (right 86) is in contact with the intermediate electrode plate (94) and is spaced apart from the lower electrode plate (90) and the upper electrode plate (98).

-4. Claims 3, 4, 18, 19 and 20 are rejected under 35 U.S.C.
-103 as being unpatentable over Leobandung as modified by Kuo as applied to claims 1 & 11 above, and further in view of Baek et al. (US 2020/0389608).
+3. Claims 10 and 17 are rejected under 35 U.S.C.
+103 as being unpatentable over Leobandung as modified by Kuo/Zhang as applied to claims 1 & 11 above, and further in view of Yano et al. (US 2013/0258545).

-Re claim 18, in combination cited above, Baek teaches, Figs. 6A-B, [0032, 0056, 0058], a plurality of photodiodes (111) in the substrate (101), wherein the at least one capacitor comprises a plurality of capacitors (LC, UC), which are arranged over the substrate (101) and respectively overlap the plurality of photodiodes (111) in the vertical direction, and the plurality of capacitors (LC, UC) are arranged at regular pitches in the first horizontal direction and the second horizontal direction (Fig. 6B).
+Baek teaches, Figs. 6A-B, [0032, 0056, 0058], a plurality of photodiodes (111) in the substrate (101), wherein the at least one capacitor comprises a plurality of capacitors (LC, UC), which are arranged over the substrate (101) and respectively overlap the plurality of photodiodes (111) in the vertical direction, and the plurality of capacitors (LC, UC) are arranged at regular pitches in the first horizontal direction and the second horizontal direction (Fig. 6B).

 Re claim 19, in combination cited above, Baek teaches, Fig. 6B, [0032, 0056, 0058], a plurality of photodiodes (111) in the substrate (101), wherein the at least one capacitor comprises a plurality of capacitors (UC, LC), which are arranged over the substrate (101) and respectively overlap the plurality of photodiodes (101) in the vertical direction, and the plurality of capacitors comprise sets of two capacitors (LC1, LC2), wherein set of two capacitors overlaps one photodiode (111) selected from the plurality of photodiodes in the vertical direction and are includes two capacitors (LC1, LC2) spaced apart from each other in the first horizontal direction.